 Results: These functional symptoms commonly occur in aggregations, referred to as functional gastrointestinal disorders (FGIDs).
 Some of the FGIDs and, most notably irritable bowel syndrome (IBS), have achieved a degree of scientific and clinical credibility as coherent entities.
 Several lines of evidence ranging from gut motility to the microbiota are under investigation in attempts to explain IBS or its symptomatology.

 Conclusion: Though biomarkers for IBS and other FGDs have proven elusive, considerable progress has been made in understanding possible aetiological factors in IBS; progress which may well lead to better therapeutic strategies

-This being the fifty-second Graves Lecture since its beginnings in 1961.
+This is the fifty-second Graves Lecture since its beginning in 1961.